Akii/blog/posts/2017-06-04-eventsourcing-in-haskell.markdown

 Let's reflect on how this improved the original basic aggregate implementation:

 #### Procedural code
-Because of the do notation, the code becomes procedural.
-I guess one could argue about it being more or less readable.
-I personally think it makes "business code" more readable.
-First check this invariant, then that invariant and if that succeeds raise an event.
+Because of the `do` notation, the code becomes procedural.
+I guess one could argue about the readability - I personally think it makes "business code" more readable.
+First check this invariant then the other invariant and if that succeeds, raise an event.

 #### The argument `[UserEvent]` has been factored out
 The argument `[UserEvent]` is no longer required as it is part of the aggregate given when running the action.
 Compare the function signatures `registerUser` with `registerUser'`: